charliecalvert/CloudNotes/Assignments/Npm/NpmUseIsitCode.md

 ## Overview

+This assignment demonstrates how to use your fork of my [isit-code][ic] package.
+We will also create an Express and React based project that calls some methods in your fork of **isit-code**.

+## Note on Names

-In this assignment, to save keystrokes when typing, and cut down on noise when reading, I'll use some simple shortcuts.
-In particular, when I write **isit-code**, I'm referencing your **isit-code-lastname** project.
+To save keystrokes when typing, and cut down on noise when reading, I'll use some simple shortcuts.
+Unless I explicitly state otherwise, when I write **isit-code**, I'm referencing your **isit-code-lastname** project.

 - isit-code => isit-code-lastname

-In this assignment we will:

-- Create an Express and React based project that calls some methods in **isit-code**

 ## Create Projects